pressure injuries with patient in hospital bed

 • Altered Consciousness

-The Cost of Pressure Injuries to the Healthcare System
+The Cost to the Healthcare System

 In addition to the pain, suffering, and reduced quality of life pressure injuries cause patients, they also put significant financial strain on the healthcare system.